 Utilization of snags increases with the size of the snags.
 Large diameter snags are used more frequently as nest sites and also show more evidence of woodpecker foraging than smaller snags.
 Consequently, greater numbers of cavity-nesting wildlife are present when large snags are available than where few or no large snags exist.
 There would be fewer smaller snags compared to no action, but small snags are not as valuable as large snags for most snag dependent species.
 Thinning would increase the development of larger trees but stands would be healthier and trees are not as likely to die compared to no action.
-It would take many years before stands would again be dense enough for mortality to occur.
 With the proposed action, some acreage would be managed similarly to that described for no action in riparian protection buffers and skips where there would be an abundance of small and medium sized snags and down logs.